ccri/cloud-local/README.md

 * format the HDFS namenode
 * create a user homedir in hdfs
 * initialize accumulo
-* start up zookeeper, hadoop, and accumulo
+* start up zookeeper, hadoop, accumulo, and NiFi

 After running `init` source the variables in your bashrc or other shell: